 Data analysis

 Data analysis was performed in R (v4) using the tidyverse framework for data wrangling and transformation.
 Plankton abundances, blade coverage, and eDNA read counts were standardised and log-transformed when deemed necessary.
 Heatmaps of seasonal dynamics temporal patterns of plankton abundances were produced using ggplot2 package.
-Statistical analyses, including generalised linear models (GLMs) and ANOVA tests, were conducted with significance determined at p < 0.05.
+Generalised linear models (GLMs) were used to test the effect of depth on the prevalence of epibionts on fronds.
+More…GAM on the dynamics of zooplankton

 Results